Rittenhouse acquittal reaction highlights nation’s polarized politics: Republicans claim 2nd Amendment victory, progressives call it a miscarriage of justice

 “The jury got it right — finding Rittenhouse not guilty on all charges,” wrote Gabbard, a former congresswoman from Hawaii.
 “The fact that charges were brought before any serious investigation is evidence that the government was motivated by politics, which itself should be considered criminal.”

+Illinois' Democratic Gov. J.B.
+Pritzker said in a statement that the two men killed by Rittenhouse, Anthony Huber and Joseph Rosenbaum, “deserved to be alive today.
+They deserve justice.”

+“Carrying a loaded gun into a community 20 miles from your home and shooting unarmed citizens is fundamentally wrong.
+It’s a tragedy that the court could not acknowledge that basic fact,” Pritzker said.
+“We must do better than this.”

-Before the trial began, it was widely known how Rittenhouse benefited from fundraising tied to far-right interests that tried to overturn the 2020 presidential election, and how he flashed a hand sign appropriated by white supremacist groups while wearing a “Free as F---” T-shirt and drinking in a Wisconsin bar after his arrest.
+Before the trial began, it was widely known Rittenhouse benefited from fundraising tied to far-right interests that tried to overturn the 2020 presidential election, and that he flashed a hand sign appropriated by white supremacist groups while wearing a “Free as F---” T-shirt and drinking in a Wisconsin bar following his arrest.

-The judge overseeing Rittenhouse’s case, Bruce Schroeder, barred discussion of that evidence at trial, ruling it would impede on Rittenhouse’s right to a fair trial.
+The judge overseeing Rittenhouse’s case, Bruce Schroeder, barred discussion of that evidence, ruling it would impede on Rittenhouse’s right to a fair trial.

-As some vented their frustration, they zeroed in on Rittenhouse’s affiliation with the far right and the Proud Boys.
+In Chicago, as some vented their frustration, they zeroed in on how Rittenhouse’s case became a rallying cry for the far right.

 “It’s not whether I wanted guilt or not, it’s that so many people will never be afforded the opportunities given to someone who killed people, bragged about it, and became a national white supremacist hero,” said Illinois state Sen. Robert Peters, a progressive Democrat.
 “This is a perfect example of how f----d our criminal legal system is.”

-Alderwoman Rosanna Rodriguez-Sanchez, a Democratic socialist member of the Chicago City Council, said “this whole trial has been a sham.”
+Alderwoman Rossanna Rodriguez-Sanchez, a Democratic socialist member of the Chicago City Council, said “this whole trial has been a sham.”

 “Prison wouldn’t have made it better, but there’s absolutely no accountability required from this kid,” Rodriguez-Sanchez tweeted.
 “Another pass for white supremacist violence against our communities and allies.
 Sending love and solidarity to everyone fighting white supremacy.”

-The Chicago Teachers Union contended that the verdict served as further proof that the criminal justice system is not equitable.

-“Whew.
-As educators, and human beings, we are dismayed by today’s verdict.
-But not surprised, not unbothered and not unmoved,” the union tweeted.
-“For too long, our justice system has been unbalanced, inequitable and inadequate when it comes to keeping *some* of us safe.”

-On the right, Republicans railed against President Joe Biden for suggesting on social media and in a campaign ad that Rittenhouse was a white supremacist.
+On the right, Republicans railed against Biden for suggesting on social media and in a campaign ad that Rittenhouse was a white supremacist.

-“Joe Biden needs to publicly apologize to Kyle Rittenhouse,” tweeted Republican U.S. Sen. Tom Cotton of Arkansas.
+“Joe Biden needs to publicly apologize to Kyle Rittenhouse,” Republican U.S. Sen. Tom Cotton of Arkansas tweeted.

-Rittenhouse’s actions were thrust into a hotly contested presidential campaign last year between Biden and then-President Donald Trump, with both visiting Kenosha in the days following the shooting of Blake and the deaths of the protesters.
+Rittenhouse’s actions were thrust into a hotly contested presidential campaign last year between Biden and then-President Trump, with both visiting Kenosha in the days after the shooting of Blake and the deaths of the protesters.

 Biden’s campaign featured a photo of Rittenhouse in an ad that criticized Trump for refusing to condemn white supremacists.
 Trump defended Rittenhouse’s actions, saying the teen had acted in self-defense as protesters “violently attacked him” and suggested the teen was “in very big trouble” and “probably would have been killed” during the confrontation.